 The assessment system makes use of elements like course assignments, projects, group work, class participation, examinations and simulations.
 You will be expected to prepare for and attend class and participate actively in discussion both in class and in your group.
 The precise assessment model for each course - for example, whether class participation and oral report presentations count towards your final grade - will be set out clearly from the outset.

 You must successfully pass all core courses.
 Your grades will be adjusted to a grade curve from A+ to C, with the top 10% of the class achieving A+.
 The decision to Pass or Fail is a matter of academic judgement, and there is no obligation to fail any students.

 To earn your degree, you must complete all requirements of your programme.
 This includes both courses and programme elements.
 You must pass all Business Fundamentals and Tailored Core courses, and successfully pass a minimum of ten elective courses, but you may carry one elective fail.
 You must also successfully complete Leadership Launch and the Global Business Experience.

-The MBA Programme has 15, 18, and 21-month exit points.
+The MBA programme has 15, 18, and 21-month exit points.
 These time frames capture the amount of study you are expected to undertake.
-I.e. if you start in August 2020, you may be permitted to finish your studies in December 2021.
+I.e. if you start in August 2021, you may be permitted to finish your studies in December 2022.

 In order to graduate from the programme at one of our early exit points, you will need to have met all programme requirements: pass your Business Fundamentals, Tailored Core and a minimum of 10 elective courses, and complete experiential programme elements like Leadership Launch and the Global Business Experience.